edinburgh-napier/SET09102/notes/unit1_code_quality/design_patterns.md

 1. **Creational patterns** are concerned with the object creation mechanisms.
 They provide ways to instantiate objects, allowing more flexibility and control over the creation process.
-These patterns abstract the process of object creation, ensuring that objects are created in a manner that suits the situation, often involving considerations like minimizing object creation cost, ensuring singletons, or creating complex objects step by step.
+These patterns abstract the process of object creation, ensuring that objects are created in a manner that suits the situation, often involving considerations like minimising object creation cost, ensuring singletons, or creating complex objects step by step.

    **Examples**